lcsirmaz/entropy-rules/README.md

 The four random variables (with joint distribution) are a, b, c, and d.
 The 15 entropies **H**(a), **H**(b), ..., **H**(ab), **H**(ac), ...,
 **H**(abcd) satisfy several (linear) inequalities.
-The non-Shannon inequalities ar those valid inequalities which do not follow from the standard Shannon ones.
+The non-Shannon inequalities are those valid inequalities which do not follow from the standard Shannon ones.

 Entropy inequalities for four variables will be written using a